delaguardianick/Youtube-Watch-History-Statistics/README.md

 # WIP - Youtube Stats Plus
 ###### Analyze your youtube statistics.
+Given a Google Takeout (https://takeout.google.com/settings/takeout), it will analyze your watch history and display a datadashboard.
+Input: watch_history.json file inside the Google Takeout.
+Can be found in Takeout\YouTube and YouTube Music\history inside the takeout file.

+Youtube gives very rudamentary statistics about a user's watch time and viewer trends, their efforts are focused more on statistics for creators.
+The end goal of this project is to give a Yotube viewer full control and details into their own watching habits, perhaps exploring global trends on youtube and how videos are watched.

 ## Installation
 - Run `git clone https://github.com/delaguardianick/YT-Watch-History-Stats.git` in desired folder